metanchik/UnityHFSM/README.md

     <img src="https://img.shields.io/npm/v/com.inspiaaa.unityhfsm?label=openupm&amp;registry_uri=https://package.openupm.com" /></a>
 </p>

+<h2>What is different in this fork?</h2>
+<p>Added FSM data context to avoid closures in state actions and transition conditions. </p>

+---

 A simple yet powerful **hierarchical finite state machine** for the Unity game engine.
 It is scalable and customisable by being **class-based**, but also supports functions (or lambdas) for **fast prototyping**.

 Thanks to overloading, it minimises boilerplate code while still supporting **generics**.